makerjose/spring-microservices-with-kafka/README.md

 ## Additional Notes

--	Each microservice can be configured independently via its application.yml file, allowing custom Kafka topics, consumer groups, etc.
+-	Each microservice can be configured independently via its application.properties file, allowing custom Kafka topics, consumer groups, etc.
--	Kafka logs can be accessed from the Docker logs if you want to monitor message flow and debug issues.
+-	Kafka, Zookeeper and Postgres have their designated  volumes for persisting data.

 ## License